Personal Pronouns in Spanish Grammar

 Ustedes esperen fuera, por favor.Please wait outside.

-Object Pronouns in Spanish
+Object pronouns in Spanish grammar

 Object pronouns replace the object of the sentence; this is the thing or person that is acted upon by the verb.